Best Gengar build in Pokémon UNITE | Dot Esports

 Level five: Sludge Bomb

-When Gastly evolves into Haunter, it gains access to the powerful move Sludge Bomb.
-Although Will-O-Wisp’s burn chip damage is taken away, it is replaced by Sludge Bomb’s poison.
-This may not seem substantial at first, but when combined with the next optimal move, the true power of these Pokémon is unleashed.
+Gastly gains access to the powerful move Sludge Bomb when it evolves into Haunter.
+That takes away Will-O-Wisp’s burn chip damage and replaces it with Sludge Bomb’s poison.
+The change may not seem substantial at first, but it can unleash the true power of these Pokémon when combined with the next optimal move.

 Level seven: Hex

 With access to both Sludge Bomb and Hex, Haunter and Gengar become unstoppable.
-Like in the main series titles, Hex does boosted damage to Pokémon inflicted by status conditions, like poison.
-Since Sludge Bomb poisons opponents each time it’s used, Hex will always do tremendous damage.
-In addition to this increased damage, Hex allows Haunter and Genger to teleport to a targeted location and, after successfully attacking, it reduces its own cooldown—making this powerful combo available for use once more almost instantly.
+Like in the main series titles, Hex deals extra damage to Pokémon inflicted by status conditions like poison.
+Since Sludge Bomb poisons opponents on each use, Hex will always do tremendous damage.
+In addition to this increased damage, Hex allows Haunter and Gengar to teleport to a targeted location and reduces its own cooldown after a successful attack—which makes this powerful combo available for use once more almost instantly.

 Level nine: Phantom Ambush

-Gengar’s Unite Move, Phantom Ambush, doesn’t do damage initially, rather opting to give the Shadow Pokémon a dash and increased movement speed.
-However, if used again it deals massive damage to Pokémon in an area-of-effect and slows their movement speed, opening them up for further damage from the Sludge Bomb + Hex combo and ensuring that Gengar is fast enough to catch its prey.
+Gengar’s Unite Move, Phantom Ambush, doesn’t do damage on its first use.
+Instead, it gives the Shadow Pokémon a dash and increased movement speed.
+If used again, however, it deals massive damage to Pokémon in an area-of-effect and slows their movement speed, which opens them up for further damage from the Sludge Bomb + Hex combo and ensures that Gengar is fast enough to catch its prey.